 Salarius Pharmaceuticals, Inc. ("Salarius" or the "Company"), together with its subsidiaries, Salarius Pharmaceuticals, LLC, Flex Innovation Group LLC, and TK Pharma, Inc., is a clinical-stage biopharmaceutical company focused on developing effective treatments for cancers with high, unmet medical need.
 Specifically, the Company is developing treatments for cancers caused by dysregulated gene expression, i.e., genes that are incorrectly turned on or off.
-We are developing two classes of drugs that address gene dysregulation: epigenetic inhibitors and targeted protein degraders.
-Our technologies have the potential to work in both liquid and solid tumors.
-Our current pipeline consists of two small molecule drugs: 1) seclidemstat (SP-2577), a targeted protein inhibitor and 2) SP-3164, a targeted protein degrader.
+The Company is developing two classes of drugs that address gene dysregulation: epigenetic inhibitors and targeted protein degraders.
+The Company's technologies have the potential to work in both liquid and solid tumors.
+The Company's current pipeline consists of two small molecule drugs: 1) seclidemstat (SP-2577), a targeted protein inhibitor and 2) SP-3164, a targeted protein degrader.
 The Company is located in Houston, Texas.